johnakon/getting-started-with-django/README.md

 # Getting started with Django

-This is a tutorial I am following on youtube -  "Getting Started With Django", found on YouTube and JustDjango
+This is a tutorial I am following -  "Getting Started With Django", found on YouTube and JustDjango

 ---